PiSaucer/book-c-plus-plus/docs/Chapter1/readme.md

 [Docs](../)
 # Chapter 1 - Types, Variables, and Standard I/O: Lost Fortune.

-You’ll be introduced to the fundamentals of C++, the standard language of the game industry.
-You’ll learn to display output in a console window, perform arithmetic computations, use variables, and get player input from the keyboard.
+`You’ll be introduced to the fundamentals of C++, the standard language of the game industry.
+You’ll learn to display output in a console window, perform arithmetic computations, use variables, and get player input from the keyboard.`

+Game programming is demanding.
+It pushes both programmer and hardware to their limits.
+But it can also be extremely satisfying.
+In this chapter, you’ll be introduced to the fundamentals of C++, the standard language for AAA game titles.
+Specifically, you’ll learn to:

+- Display output in a console window
+- Perform arithmetic computations
+- Use variables to store, manipulate, and retrieve data
+- Get user input
+- Work with constants and enumerations
+- Work with strings

+# Resources

 - [Exercises](Exercises/)
 - [Questions](Questions/)